WallStreetMojo

 Let’s now have a glance at the application and interview process –

-• Off-cycle interview: Off-cycle interviews keep on happening throughout the year which is making things easy for candidates to apply and get recruited as interns/ full-time employees.
+- Off-cycle interview: Off-cycle interviews continue throughout the year, which makes things easy for candidates to apply and get recruited as interns/ full-time employees.

-• Application process: In Investment Banking in Germany, you will get shortlisted by online submission.
-If you want to apply for a position (intern/full time employee) in an investment bank in Germany, all you need to do is to go through the competency questions of the online application (usually math and logic tests).
-Then, the VP of the bank would shortlist your candidature depending on your past experience, grades, and the technical background.
+- Application process: In Germany, in investment banking, you will get shortlisted by online submission.
+Suppose you want to apply for a position (intern/full-time employee) in an investment bank in Germany.
+In that case, all you need to do is go through the online application's competency questions (usually math and logic tests).
+Then, the VP of the bank would shortlist your candidature depending on your experience, grades, and technical background.

-• Interviews with interns: Usually, four rounds of interviews are taken to hire the interns.
-In Germany, the investment banks hire up to 3 interns at one time.
+- Interviews with interns: Usually, four interviews are taken to hire the interns.
+In Germany, investment banks hire up to three interns at one time.
 The first two rounds would be with analysts.
 If you go through the first two rounds, you will be sitting with an associate.
-If you clear that round too, the last round would be with VP.
+If you clear that round, the last round would be with the VP.

-• Interviews for full-time positions: For full-time employees, the interview process is similar as in London.
-As a candidate for full time, you need to go through an additional round or two than interns to get selected.
-You will be going through a usual 1-1 round of interview till MD level; there will be an assessment center to judge your knowledge and skills plus you need to make case presentations as well.
+- Interviews for full-time positions: The interview process is similar to in London for full-time employees.
+As a candidate for full-time, you need to go through an additional round or two than interns to get selected.
+You will be going through a usual 1-1 round of interviews until the MD level; there will be an assessment center to judge your knowledge and skills, plus you need to make case presentations.

 Networking:

-Unlike any other places, in Germany networking isn’t used as an effective tool.
-But if it can be done, it would create better results within short period of time.
-Here’s why –
+Unlike many other places in Germany, networking isn't an effective tool.
+But if it can be done, it would create better results within a short period.
+Here's why –

-• Second, very few people network in Germany.
-So the way of networking is still new and you can tap into networking immediately to get an edge over others.
+- Second, very few people network in Germany.
+So networking is still new, and you can tap into networking immediately to get an edge over others.

 Language:

-For Investment Banking in Germany, it’s important that you know German.
+For investment banking in Germany, you must know German.
 Knowing German would help you network better.
-Usually, 99% of meetings and presentations are done in English; so in that case, you don’t need to know German.
-But, knowing German would definitely benefit you as a candidate.
+Usually, 99% of meetings and presentations are done in English; so in that case, you don't need to know German.
+But, knowing German would benefit you as a candidate.

 Culture in Investment Banks in Germany

 In Germany, things are much different than other locations like New York and London.
-In Investment Banking in Germany, the team members are much lesser in an office.
+In Germany, the team members are much less in an office.
 In a full office, only 30 people work.
 As a result, everyone knows each other.
 And the behavior and culture are very professional.
-No-one screams at each other.
+No one screams at each other.
 People love to work and step up whenever required.

-In smaller offices like this, it’s easy to shine as well.
-As an entry-level employee, you can enter into any MD’s office and ask them questions if you have any.
-Plus, as the team is smaller, you can contribute in any deal as an individual.
-And your position will not act as a hindrance in the path of your contribution (if you know what you’re doing in the first place).
+In smaller offices like this, it's easy to shine as well.
+As an entry-level employee, you can enter any MD's office and ask them questions if you have any.
+Plus, as the team is smaller, you can contribute to any deal as an individual, and your position will not act as a hindrance in the path of your contribution (if you know what you're doing in the first place).

 Moreover, you would get client exposure much earlier in your career.
-In Investment banking in Germany, you would get significant client exposure just after getting recruited which is not the case in New York or London.
+For example, in investment banking in Germany, you would get significant client exposure just after getting recruited, which is not the case in New York or London.

-And the culture overall is very relaxed.
-As a result, people can concentrate on work and can maintain a healthy work-personal-emotional balance.
+Even the culture overall is very relaxed.
+As a result, people can concentrate on work and maintain a healthy work-personal-emotional balance.

 Also, have a look at Investment Bankers Lifestyle